-Freeport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Freeport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Freeport citizens is a little higher than the average for US cities and towns: 22.73% of adults in Freeport have at least a bachelor's degree.
+The education level of Freeport citizens is substantially higher than the typical US community, as 30.34% of adults in Freeport have at least a bachelor's degree.

-The per capita income in Freeport in 2010 was $24,103, which is middle income relative to Florida and the nation.
-This equates to an annual income of $96,412 for a family of four.
+The per capita income in Freeport in 2018 was $31,814, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
+This equates to an annual income of $127,256 for a family of four.
 However, Freeport contains both very wealthy and poor people as well.

 Freeport is a somewhat ethnically-diverse city.
 The people who call Freeport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeport residents report their race to be White, followed by Black or African-American.
-Freeport also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.23% of the city’s residents.
-Important ancestries of people in Freeport include German, English, Italian, and French .
+Important ancestries of people in Freeport include Irish, German, English, Italian, and Polish.

 The most common language spoken in Freeport is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Polish.